xfcasio/bento/README.md

 ```

 > [!IMPORTANT]
-> Using any macros that make and modify labels like `@for` (the counter is a label) requires that the executable (current) segment be also writeable.
+> As of now, using any macros that make and modify labels like `@for` (the counter is a label) requires that the executable (current) segment be also writeable, which may be a security concern.

 <h3>compile with:<h3>